huggingface/blog/leaderboard-cot.md

 Chain-of-thought prompting is a universally applicable prompting strategy that may improve explainability and accuracy of LLM-based apps and agents (see, e.g., [this collection](https://github.com/logikon-ai/awesome-deliberative-prompting#readme) for recent research and implementations)).
 With frameworks like Langchain or LMQL, it’s straightforward to insert sophisticated reasoning chains in your apps.
 But even if you’ve never heard about chain-of-thought before, you may have noticed, while using a ChatBot, that it tends to proceed step by step before answering your query.
 So, a systematic, up-to-date comparison of LLMs’ ability to generate effective chain-of-thought traces may inform the decisions of builders and users when choosing a model.

-Over time, static accuracy-based benchmarks risk to become less informative: Does a model score well because of its superior skill, because it has seen the correct answers during training, or because it has been developed in a competitive context that is governed by this very benchmark?
+Over time, static "accuracy-based" benchmarks risk becoming less informative: does a model score well because of its superior skill, because it has seen the correct answers during training, or because it has been developed in a competitive context that is governed by this very benchmark?
 These widely acknowledged issues are addressed by recent eval approaches such as ChatBot arenas, the use of LLMs as judges, or dynamic benchmarks with programmatically generated tasks.
-The Open CoT Leaderboard contributes to these efforts.
-It seems more robust to training data contamination because knowing the answer to a question doesn’t ensure that one can reason effectively about it.
-Plus, the leaderboard’s metric is inversely related to the default metric of other accuracy-based leaderboards (higher accuracy w/o CoT means, all else being equal, lower marginal accuracy gain due to CoT).
+We hope the Open CoT Leaderboard contributes to these efforts, notably by being more robust to training data contamination: knowing the answer to a question doesn’t ensure that one can reason effectively about it.

-It is now common to distinguish fast and implicit (system-1) from slow and explicit (system-2) reasoning.
-These two modes are equally important dimensions of human cognition.
-To understand—for example in debates about AGI—what LLMs are capable of, it seems pivotal to assess LLMs comprehensively along all dimensions of human cognition.
-In accuracy-based benchmarks without CoT, LLMs arguably solve tasks fast and implicitly.
-To assess the system-2 reasoning skill of LLMs, we need chain-of-thought based benchmarks.
-The Open CoT Leaderboard may therefore also inform broader debates about the significance of LLMs and AGI.

 ## Which tasks are used?